The following materials are modified from Chapters 3, 4, and 5 of Geocomputation with R by Robin Lovelace.

 For more efficient processing, we can use a set of map algebra functions:

-applies a function to each cell of a raster to summarize the values of multiple layers into one layertapp()
+app()applies a function to each cell of a raster to summarize the values of multiple layers into one layertapp()is an extension ofapp()that allows us to apply an operation on a subset of layerslapp()allows us to apply a function to each cell using layers as arguments

-function to compute the Normalized Difference Vegetation Index (NDVI).
+We can use the lapp()function to compute the Normalized Difference Vegetation Index (NDVI).
 (More on this later in the quarter!)
 Let’s calculate NDVI for Zion National Park using multispectral satellite data.

-to calculate NDVI in each raster cell.
+First, we need to define a function to calculate NDVI.
+Then, we can use lapp() to calculate NDVI in each raster cell.
 To do so, we just need the NIR and red bands.

 # define NDVI as the normalized difference between NIR and red bands

-<- function(nir, red){
+ndvi_fun <- function(nir, red){

-ndvi_fun - red) / (nir + red)
+(nir - red) / (nir + red)

 }